rmilosic/domain-app/README.md

 To create a user for the admin, run the following `docker exec -it domain_app_web_1 bash` and follow the prompt to input user details

+Server is running at `localhost:8000` and admin view is available at path `/admin/`